Peymankor/medium_blogs/2024/08-Aug/RL-Inventory/main.md

 **Results**

-Now that we have the optimum policy found from the Q-learning method, we can visualize the results and see what they look like.
-The axis states, which is a tuple of (alpha, beta), and the y-axis is the "optimum" order.
+Now that we have the policy found from the Q-learning method, we can visualize the results and see what they look like.
+The x-axis is states, which is a tuple of (alpha, beta), and the y-axis is the "Number of Order" found from Q-learning at each state.

 ![Optimum Policy](./Fig/qlearningpolicy.png)